RentsByDean/ghost-launcher/docs/DEPLOY_AWS.md

 ## Alternative: AWS App Runner (container)
 If you prefer to deploy a containerized Next.js server:
-1. Add a Dockerfile that builds and runs `next start` for `apps/web`.
+1. Add a Dockerfile that builds and runs `next start` from the repo root.
 2. Build and push the image to Amazon ECR.
 3. Create an App Runner service from the ECR image and configure environment variables.
 4. Map your custom domain to the App Runner service.